Tim Meamber

-Tim Meamber (born October 29, 1962) is a former professional American football linebacker for the Minnesota Vikings in the National Football League (NFL).
+Tim Meamber (born October 29, 1962) is an American former professional football player who was a linebacker for the Minnesota Vikings in the National Football League (NFL).
+He was selected by the Vikings in the third round of the 1985 NFL draft with the 60th overall pick.
 He played college football at the University of Washington and was a member of the 11-1 1984 team who beat Oklahoma in the Orange Bowl.
 He finished his career at Washington as a team captain.